In Depth Baby Product Reviews Led by a Pediatrician

 infant car seat - a built-in lock-off can make a huge difference in whether or not a...

-Some options are significantly easier to install using a vehicle belt than others, and the “lock-off” feature is typically the key.
-More seats than ever in this update include a base with a vehicle belt lock-off.
-A lock-off will prevent the base from being able to slide up and down the seatbelt.
-Good lock-offs create a more secure feeling seatbelt installation than the LATCH installation.
+Some options are significantly more straightforward to install using a vehicle belt than others, and the “lockoff” feature is usually the common denominator.
+More seats than ever include a base with a vehicle belt lockoff.
+A lockoff prevents the base from sliding up and down or twisting on the seatbelt.
+Good lock-offs create a more secure-feeling seatbelt installation than a LATCH installation.
 If your car lacks LATCH connection points or you want to install the seat in the middle vehicle seat, you will probably need to install the car seat using the vehicle belt.
-A lock-off or tensioner will make this much easier and feel more stable.
-Our comparison chart above provides information on which options have a built-in lock-off.
+A lockoff or tensioner will make this much easier and feel more stable.

 Best Rated Seats for Seat Belt Installation